mikenguyen13/data_analysis/_book/09-nonlinear_generalized_linear_mixed.md

 #>          3483.616           593.000
 ```

-There is an improvement using negative binomial considering overdispersion
+There is an improvement using negative binomial considering over-dispersion

 ```r